These are some common tools used to work on this device. You might not need every tool for every procedure.

 This machine can run with 2 drives installed.
 It can take an mSATA SSD and a 2.5" SATA hard drive.

-Note: While the WWAN slot can accept a mSATA SSD, the slot will only run the SSD at SATA II speeds This does not happen with normal SATA drives.
+Note: While the WWAN slot can accept an mSATA SSD, the drive will only run at SATA II speeds in this slot.

 While the WWAN slot only runs at SATA II speeds, this is sufficient for a small boot SSD.
 It is recommended that this is supplemented by a spinning hard drive for mass storage.

 Important: The SATA spec on this machine is unclear.
-I have been told it is SATA III, but Lenovo has only validated SATA II drives on this machine.
-Make sure you use a drive with a reliable SATA II fallback mode.
+According to Crucial, this machine is SATA III capable.
+However, it has only been validated with SATA II drives.
+Since this is poorly documented, a SATA III drive with SATA II compatibility is recommended.

 Video cards ¶